hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 q\left(\theta\right) = \cos\left(\frac{\theta}{2}\right) + \sin\left(\frac{\theta}{2}\right)\hat{i} + \sin\left(\frac{\theta}{2}\right)\hat{j} + \sin\left(\frac{\theta}{2}\right)\hat{k}
 ```

-The resulting quaterion `q` can now be used to rotate a vector in three dimensions!
+The resulting quaterion $q$ can now be used to rotate a vector in three dimensions!
 Not so shabby, eh?

-To actually implement the rotation however, you'll need a couple more formulas---namely how to multiply quaternions, and how to calculate the inverse of a quaternion.
+To actually implement the rotation however, you'll need a couple more formulas—namely how to multiply quaternions, and how to calculate the inverse of a quaternion.

 ##### Multiplying Quaternions